What Repels Ticks On Humans

 Preventing Tick Bites and what repels ticks on humans

 There is no single measure to what repels ticks on humans best.
-There is also no single application that provides one hundred percent reliable protection against tick bites.
+There is also no single application that provides a one hundred percent reliable protection against tick bites.
 The most effective way to prevent tick bites is a combination of tick repellents and other safety precautions.
 This includes tightly fitting clothing, regular inspections of pant legs, and avoiding areas where ticks are lurking.

 The following are a few simple tips that may reduce the risk of being bitten by ticks.
-The below list indicates measures before, during, and after outdoor activities.
+The bellow list indicates measures before, during, and after outdoor activities.
 Some of these measures have together a risk-reducing effect only in combination and are ineffective if solely applied.

 • Use tick repellents.
 This will not only keep annoying ticks at bay but will also keep mosquitoes away